Positive COVID cases will be isolated but matches will continue: CSA Medical Officer Manjra on India tour | Sports-Games

 The Tests will be followed by three ODIs on January 19, 21 and 23.

-While there is a specific agreement that BCCI can pull out of the tour in case situation in South Africa, where the new variant Omicron was found, gets worsened, a senior official said that they are not contemplating any pullout as of now.
+While there is a specific agreement that BCCI can pull out of the tour in case situation in South Africa, where the new variant Omicron was found, worsens, a senior official said that they are not contemplating any such move as of now.

+''There is an agreed medical protocol between Cricket South Africa (CSA) and the Board of Control for Cricket in India (BCCI),'' Cricket South Africa provided Manjra's comments to PTI.

 It is understood that Rapid Antigen Tests will be carried out daily and both teams are ready for the eventuality that there will be positive cases.
 But as long as proper precautions are taken, the series will continue.